Safeguarding Policy

 Everyone working in a regulated activity must read and familiarise themselves with Part One (Safeguarding information for all staff) of the statutory guidance Keeping Children Safe in Education.

-If you feel that you could benefit from further training on safeguarding, then please contact your local safeguarding officer.
+If you feel that you could benefit from further training on safeguarding, then please contact your local Safeguarding officer.

 5.2 Line Managers